0

 Arnwood Ranch

-His sister Juliette's house survived, but the neighborhood was crushed.
-Black soot, lead, and cyanide contaminated their home.
-After their children's school burned down, Juliette and her husband Joachim moved to the East Coast.
+His sister Juliette’s house survived, but the neighborhood was decimated.
+Black soot, lead, and cyanide contaminated the home, and after their children's school burned down, Juliette and her husband Joachim moved to the East Coast.
 Her collection of analog synthesizers—a Prophet 5 and Moog Voyager among them—wound up in Francis's studio.

 These instruments, born from devastation, became the album's beating heart.
-"I've always been synth-obsessed, but they never fit the folk narrative," Francis explains.
+"I've always been synth-obsessed, but they never fit the folk narrative.”

-Recording the synthesizers to tape revealed something magical.
+Francis’ new album PHANTASMAGORIA was recorded entirely to tape.
+Tracking synthesizers to his 3M-79 16 track revealed something magical.
 "Analog gear is alive—physical, tangible.
-We'd track the synths to 2-inch tape along with the reverbs and delays.
-You can hear the tape interpreting the synth in real time, as if deciding what to do with it.”
+We'd track the synths to 2-inch along with the reverbs and delays.
+You can hear the tape interpreting the synth in real time, as if deciding what to do with it.
+Nothing is predictable”

-Francis played most instruments himself: drums, bass, guitar, banjo, mandolin, organ, piano, synthesizer, flute, percussion, harpsichord, and tubular bells.
+Robert played most instruments himself: drums, bass, guitar, banjo, mandolin, organ, piano, synthesizer, flute, percussion, harpsichord, and tubular bells.
 Rob Douglas laid down bass on tracks 3 and 6.
 Joachim Cooder played drums on "Black Mark" while Griffin Goldsmith handled drums on "When You Are Alone."
 Cori Elliott's background vocals grace nearly every song.
 Marla Moya appears on tracks 1 and 6.
 Amir Yaghmai (The Voidz, Feist) added strings.
 Mike Bolger (Red Hot Chili Peppers) added trumpet.
-Jeff Liffman (organist for the LA Dodgers) contributed to tracks 3 and 6, while Drew Phillips sang backgrounds and played electric on “When You Are Alone,” as well.
+Jeff Liffman (organist for the LA Dodgers) contributed to tracks 3 and 6, while Drew Phillips sang backgrounds and played electric on “When You Are Alone,” and “Black Mark” respectively.

 Francis told Fuller early on: "We're on a little boat at sea.
 We can't see land and don't know when we will.
 But if we make it to shore, we'll always know going forward what our limits are."